philipbrembeck/vegan-ingredients-api/README.md

 # VeganCheck.me Ingredients API

 ## Introduction
-The VeganCheck.me Ingredients API is a fork of [is-vegan](https://github.com/hmontazeri/is-vegan) with some more languages for recognition added.
+The VeganCheck.me Ingredients API is a fork of [is-vegan](https://github.com/hmontazeri/is-vegan) with some more languages for recognition added and for my own convenience converted into PHP.

 ## How to use
 ### JSON End-Point